U.S. report finds no substitute to gathering bulk intel

 The National Research Council report focused on the technology of all types of electronic communication and not just domestic telephone metadata.

-"A choice to eliminate all forms of bulk collection would have costs in intelligence capabilities," Council researchers, who came from universities across the country and top technology companies such as Google Inc and IBM Corp, said in the report.
+"A choice to eliminate all forms of bulk collection would have costs in intelligence capabilities," Council researchers, who came from universities across the country and top technology companies such as Google Inc (GOOGL.O) and IBM Corp (IBM.N), said in the report.

 They did say, however, that it might be possible in some cases to develop techniques that improve targeting and provide a viable substitute for bulk collection.